DinaDikovskaya/FLIMDAST/README.md

 In the Quantify tab, select settings to quantify changes in fluorescence lifetime, including the type of datasets and optional limits to the common intensity range, and click “Use these settings”.
 Note that the “data”/”model” switches change the plot display without changing quantifications.
 Repeat if additional  quantifications with different settings are desired.
 Click “Quantify all data” to apply the selected settings to the entire Main table dataset.
 This will produce a Result table with the values of fluorescence lifetime changes (“shift”) for each non-reference measurement, and the values of mean fluorescence lifetimes and mean photon numbers per pixel for each analysed dataset.
 Click “Download Results” to download it.

 To stop _FLIMDAST_, close the local host window, or press the red "stop" button at the top of a Console pane in RStudio.

+## Using provided examples:
+The folder "examples" contains files generated from three repeated FLIM measurements of the same live cell overexpressing proteins tagged with a superfolder GFP.
+Fluorescence lifetime of the superfolder GFP was measured using a Scanning Confocal Microscope (Zeiss) equipped with a pulsed laser and a SimpleTau TCSPC module (Becker & Hickl).

+Each measurement is represented by 4 files that have the same base name, "*FLIMdataNN_*" (where *NN* is the measurement number), followed by an extension.
+The files with extension "*t1.asc*" contain fluorescence lifetime values in pixel positions, determined using a 1-component exponential decay fit.
+These files were exported from SPCImage software (Becker & Hickl).The files with extensions “*photons_ez.txt*”, “*photons_cz.txt*” and “*photons_nz.txt*” contain photon numbers in pixel positions.
+In these files, only pixels within areas that were manually selected (the entire cell area for “*photons_ez.txt*”, cytoplasm for “*photons_cz.txt*” or nucleus  for “*photons_nz.txt*”) have the photon number values, while pixels outside these areas are set to zero.
+These files were generated in FIJI by modifying SPCImage export files with photon numbers.

+To use example files, place the "examples" folder in any accessible location on your computer.

+1. Install and start FLIMDAST as instructed above.

+2. Open Experiment Layout tab.
+3. In Number of additional regions, select “two”.
+4. In Number of time points, type 3.
+5. Open Single Object Time Course tab.
+6. Click on “Choose fluorescence lifetime file” button.
+Navigate to the folder with examples, and select *FLIMdata01_t1.asc* file.<br> <br>*The location of the file will be displayed under the “Choose fluorescence lifetime file” button.*
+7. Switch “autofill files” on.<br> <br>*The location of the three respective photon number files for the entire cell, nucleus and cytoplasm will be displayed under the appropriate “Choose file” buttons.*
+8. Click “Add”.<br> <br>*All file locations for the first measurement will be recorded in one row of the table, together with the description of the measurement.
+By default, it is described as a T-1 time point of cell 1, serving as a reference measurement.*
+9. Click again on “Choose fluorescence lifetime file” button.
+Select *FLIMdata02_t1.asc* file.<br> <br>*All four locations will be updated with the files corresponding to the second measurement.*
+10. Click “Add”.<br> <br>*All file locations for the second measurement will be added to the second row of the table, together with the measurement description.
+By default, it is described as a T-2 time point of cell 1, and is not a reference measurement.*
+11. Repeat steps 9-10, selecting the *FLIMdata03_t1.asc* file in step 9.<br> <br>*All file locations for a third measurement will be added to the third row of the table, together with measurement description.
+By default, it is described as a T-3 time point of cell 1, and is not a reference measurement.*
+12. Click “Save to main table”.<br> <br>*This copies the content of the table into an Experiment data location table in a Main Table tab.
+The table in the Single Object Time Course is cleared, and the cell ID number (at the top of the Single Object Time Course tab) increases to 2.*
+13. Open Main Table tab.
+14. Save the table, using “Download Main Table” button.
+<br> <br>*The saved file can now be directly uploaded into the Main Table tab in any future sessions.
+For this, click “Upload table from file” button in the Main Table tab.
+Using the browser bar, select the previously saved file with the description/location of the data.
+A separate table will show the content of the file.
+To replace the Experiment data location table with the uploaded file, click “Use as Main Table” button.*
+15. Highlight first two rows of the table.
+Click “Use for settings”.
+16. Open Plot tab.
+17. Under “Select first dataset”, select “reference entire cell” (set up as default) for the first layer of scatterplot.<br><br>*This dataset corresponds to the reference measurement that was highlighted in step 15.*
+18. Under “select color”, choose preferred colour.<br><br>*The colour of the scatterplot will change accordingly.*
+19. In the box that displays the scatterplot, adjust scales on the left and on the top of the plot window, to re-position the plot to your preference.
+20. Click “Use these settings”.<br><br>*This records the current scatterplot layout settings for later use, as indicated by a camera icon.
+The settings can be removed by “Remove last settings” button.*
+21. Under “Overlay with another dataset”, select “yes”.
+22. In the “Select overlay dataset”, choose the data to be used for the overlay. <br><br>*To visualise changes in fluorescence lifetime of the non-reference measurement relative to the reference measurement, select “non-reference entire cell”.
+This dataset corresponds to the non-reference measurement that was highlighted in step 15.*<br>
+*To colour-code nuclear or cytoplasmic pixels in reference measurement, select “reference nucl” or “reference cyt”.*
+23. Under “select color”, choose preferred colour.
+24. Optional: additional (up to 3) layers of the overlay can be added if desired.
+For this, select “yes” under “Overlay with another dataset” and select corresponding datasets and their colours.
+The data and colour for the previous layers can be altered retrospectively if desired.
+25. When overlay is designed, click “Use these settings”.
+Additional camera icon will appear.
+26. Repeat building the overlays as many times as desired, recording each of them by clicking “Use these settings”.
+27. Once all settings are designed, click “Plot all data”. <br><br>*This will apply all scatterplot settings to all non-reference measurements in the Main Table, and generate the PDF file containing all plots.
+The file will be downloaded to a specified location.*
+28. Open Quantify tab.
+29. Under “Select reference dataset”, select “reference entire cell”.
+30. Under “Select non-reference dataset”, select “non-reference entire cell”.
+31. Switch “model” on next to the appropriate dataset to see the fitted fluorescence lifetime profile and the intensity range that is common for both reference and non-reference datasets.<br><br>*When “model” is switched on, the intensity-independent difference between fluorescence lifetimes of reference and non-reference measurements is displayed underneath the title of the plot.*
+32. For increased visibility of the fitted profiles, scatterplots with the data could be made invisible by switching off “data”.
+33. Optional: the common intensity range could be further limited using the handle bar underneath the plot.
+34. Record selected quantification settings using “Use these settings” button.<br><br>*Note that “data”/”model” switches do not affect quantifications.*
+35. Repeat 29-34 as many times as desired.<br><br>*The settings can be removed with “Remove last settings” button.*
+36. Click “Quantify all data”. <br><br>*This will generate a Result table that contains the intensity-independent change in fluorescence lifetime calculated for each non-reference measurement, compared to the reference dataset, in the column(s) named “shiftN”, where N is the settings number.
+The corresponding settings are described in the “shift_settingsN” columns.
+Additionally, the “mean_t1” and “mean_photons” columns with mean fluorescence lifetimes and mean photon number per pixels for each measured region will be displayed.*
+37. Click “Download Results” button to download the Result table.